Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling

-Only in very simple problems (linear and steady) one can study theoretically the choice of the optimal monitoring function.
+Only in very simple problems (linear and steady) one can study theoretically the choice of the optimal monitor function.
 Recently we performed such an analysis for a singularly perturbed \textsc{Sturm}--\textsc{Liouville} problem \cite{Khakimzyanov2015b}.
-In particular, we showed that a judicious choice of the monitoring function allows to increase the convergence order from the 2\up{nd} to the 4\up{th} order (the so-called \emph{supraconvergence} phenomenon), even if the scheme is just 2\up{nd} order accurate on uniform meshes.
+In particular, we showed that a judicious choice of the monitor function allows to increase the order of convergence from the 2\up{nd} to the 4\up{th} order (the so-called \emph{supraconvergence} phenomenon), even if the scheme is just 2\up{nd} order accurate on uniform meshes.
 So, the first open problem consists in providing a similar analysis for, at least, 1D unsteady or nonlinear problem.
 The method employed in \cite{Khakimzyanov2015b} is suitable for smooth solutions.
 For discontinuous ones a different technique has to be proposed.
 Even a linear transport equation is not completely understood from the perspective of constructing a suitable moving grid.
-It is even possible that for every discretization scheme there is its own ``optimal'' monitoring function.
+It is even possible that for every discretization scheme there is its own ``optimal'' monitor function.
 So, one choice clearly does not fit all possible schemes.
-Moreover, even if we choose the monitoring function as in \eqref{eq:def2}, it was shown in \cite{Khakimzyanov2015b} that the error may depend non-monotonically on the coefficient $\alpha$.
-Thus, even if the monitoring function form is fixed, one has to set optimal values of coefficients in this function.
-In the present work our goal was to present the moving grid methodology, which does not involve any interpolation procedure (thus, avoiding the unnecessary smearing of the numerical solution).
-We showed some reasonable choices of the monitoring function, which are currently used in practice, but these choices have to be refined further in the forthcoming works.
-The current state-of-the-art in this field is described in \cite{Huang2011a}.
+Moreover, even if we choose the monitor function as in \eqref{eq:def2}, it was shown in \cite{Khakimzyanov2015b} that the error may depend non-monotonically on the coefficient $\alpha$.
+Thus, even if the monitor function form is fixed, one has to set optimal values of coefficients in this function.